 - Take the two sets of 5″ squares and use them to make four half-square triangle blocks.
 These will be the points of the star.
 Use a ruler to trim the triangle blocks to 4-1/2″, so they will be the same size as the fabric squares.

 - Lay out the squares and triangle blocks like this:

 - Sew each row of blocks together with a scant 1/4″ seam.
 I like to sew the rows from top to bottom.
 When you have joined the rows, the block should look like this:

+- Press the block flat and square it up.
 You’re done!
 You have made a Friendship Star.